 - Induction training (e-learning, training trips), pre-assignment training (approximately two months), follow-up training

-- Business skills training, tutor training (for new employee training), industry placement training, business school support, support for attending external public seminars
+- Business skills training, tutor training (for new employee training), next-generation leadership training, industry placement training, business school support, support for attending external public seminars

 - 3) Other

-- Department-specific skills training, management training, compliance training, market inspection training, e-learning/distance learning, financial reward for obtaining qualifications/paid examination fees
+- Department-specific skills training, female leadership training, management training, compliance training, market inspection training, e-learning/distance learning, financial reward for obtaining qualifications/paid examination fees

 Promoting dynamic participation of women

 PARCO promote participation by women through a variety of initiatives.
 We recognize that encouraging shorter working hours by promoting the use of paid leave and improving the percentage of women in managerial positions will go far in helping to resolve issues pertaining to female participation.
 Together with enacting measures to encourage taking leave, we formulated an action plan in response to the Advancement of Women Act that includes cultivating female managerial candidates, providing opportunities for boosting the career consciousness of young female employees, and creating a workplace more conducive for employees with time constraints.